 - I believe our current administration is fascist.
 Not because I dislike them or because I can’t get over an election, but because I’ve spent too many years reading and learning about the Third Reich to miss the similarities.
 Not because any administration I dislike must be Nazis, but because things are actually mirroring authoritarian and fascist regimes of the past. *My question then is, why do some people still believe in the confederate flag?
 What would happen if we had a dictator who was extremely smart and ethical?*

-- I believe the systemic racism and misogyny in our society is much worse than many people think, and desperately needs to be addressed.
+- I believe the systemic racism and misogyny in our society is much worse than many people think, and desperately needs to be addressed with intersectionality.
 Which means those with privilege — white, straight, cisgender male, economic, etc. — need to start listening, even if you don’t like what you’re hearing, so we can start dismantling everything that’s causing people to be marginalised.
 WE must also have a fighting force that is open to everyone. *That includes making compulsary military service the same as jury duty–no one person should be given preferential treatment because of their assigned sex or gender.
 Similarly, if anybody tells you that they don’t like white Africans (those who talk ghetto), well, I’ve got news for you, buddy.
+Read this article first, then put your head down and do some problem-solving, and write I must not be racist a hundred times.
 All of us, our entire species, actually originated in Africa, at least by evidentiary record kept by scientists.
 So, whether you are white, Asian, or anything like that, then you are still an African, and so am I, because we are Africans by origin; we just moved around every few generations.*

 - I am not interested in coming after your blessed guns, nor is anyone serving in government.
 What I am interested in is sensible policies, including background checks, that just MIGHT save one person’s, perhaps a toddler’s, life by the hand of someone who should not have a gun.
 (Got another opinion?
 Put it on your page, not mine). *I am thinking of requiring tests the way driving and ham radio do, but owning a gun is currently seen as a right, not a privilege, so having guns out in public would put others at risk.
 However, that is not to say that you have the right to use your gun in public irresponsibly without some training.
 I also proposed the idea of having smart guns with advanced sights and tracking, but many people have strong oppositions to the government spying and encroaching on their privacy, not to mention that they are supersticious about the mark of the beast because I suggested we use biometric sensors.*